AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/agora_chat_group_android.md

     }

-    // Occurs when all the chat group members are muted or unmuted.
+    // Occurs when all chat group members are muted or unmuted.
     @Override
     public void onAllMemberMuteStateChanged(String groupId, boolean isMuted) {